Dr. Mel

 Wait, what does that mean?

-I live, work, and learn in the traditional territory of the Anishinaabeg, Wendake, Haudenosaunee, and Mississaugas, which is also ‘Dish with One Spoon' territory.
-The Dish with One Spoon is a treaty between the Anishinaabe, Mississaugas, and Haudenosaunee—one that extends to all of us who live in and around Toronto—that bound them to share the territory and protect the land.
+Haudenosaunee, and Mississaugas, which is also ‘Dish with One Spoon' territory.
+The Dish with One Spoon is a treaty between the Anishinaabe, Mississaugas, and Haudenosaunee—one that extends to all of us who live in and around Toronto—that binds us all to share this territory and protect the land.

-My work toward reconciliation takes place through informed, ethical, and culturally literate coaching, learning, teaching, policy making, advocacy, and community building.
+My work toward reconciliation takes place through informed, ethical, and culturally literate coaching, learning, teaching, policy-making, advocacy, and community building.
 As an uninvited white settler aiming to be worthy of being a welcomed guest on these lands, I commit to: educating myself further, acting against settler colonialism, paying reparations to the peoples whose stolen land I benefit from, and land back.

 10% of all profits go to Toronto Indigenous Harm Reduction and I offer substantially discounted coaching to First Nations, Métis, and Inuit people, regardless of income.